relayrides/coding-exercise/README.md

 [sdb]: https://www.thumbtack.com/challenges/simple-database

-Please include a README that explains how to execute your code and some of your thought process.
+You must include a README that explains:
+1. how to execute your code
+2. your thought process
+3. the performance characteristics of your solution

+##### How We Review Your Submission

+* **Functionality**: Does the solution satisfy all the logic requirements described above?
+Does it handle all edge cases properly and is it sufficiently tested?
+* **Algorithmic performance**: Does the solution satisfy both the runtime and memory usage requirements outlined above?
+* **Code style**: How readable is the code?
+Does it have a clear structure with abstraction and encapsulation that fit this problem?
+Is the solution overly-complex and over-engineered?
+Can you explain it?

 ### Client (Front-end)